bomonike/bomonike.github.io/aws-svcs.md

 {% include l18n.html %}
 {% include _toc.html %}

+## Why this?

+Questions in certification exams often insert distractors which contain names of services which does not exist.
+So being familiar with the names of all services available would help you be more confident during exams.

+For that reason, discontinued services are listed here as well.

 This reference was prepared because Amazon does not provide, on one page, useful links to each service.

 * Click the <strong>category title</strong> (in larger font) for the marketing page of that category.

+   Individual services listed are grouped by service category.
+   Not all services are listed on marketing pages.

 * The <strong>service prefix</strong> name shown for each service is the code used in granting permissions.
 * Click the service prefix for details about <a target="_blank" href="https://docs.aws.amazon.com/service-authorization/latest/reference/reference_policies_actions-resources-contextkeys.html">IAM Actions, resources, and condition keys</a> to grant fine-grained <strong>permissions</strong> to that service.
-* Click the name of the service for the marketing page for the service.
-Or press commad+F to <strong>find</strong> part of a service name within this page.
+* Click the <a href="#ServiceNames">name of the service</a> for the marketing page for the service.
+   * Press commad+F to <strong>find</strong> for part of a service name within this page.
-   * On top of each of those pages, click <strong>Sign in to console</strong> for the console GUI.
+   * On top of each service's page, click <strong>Sign in to console</strong> for the console GUI.
 * "[UG]" goes to the User Guide page,
    * Within each User Guide page may optionally also be links to [API] documentation for the service.
+* "???" appears when a prefix or service webpage is not known.
 <br /><br />

+<a name="ServiceNames"></a>

+### About Names of Services

 Service names begin with either "Amazon" or "AWS".
 Which one used by a particular service is inconsistent because a naming convention has never been published.